 Dental sealants are a preventive, non-invasive dental procedure that helps to prevent cavities.
 The sealant is a tough plastic material that is designed to bond with the tooth’s enamel and forms a shield against decay.
 West Town Dental Care offers tooth-colored dental sealants, so they are barely visible.

 When children are around six years old, they will start to get their first adult molars in the back of their mouth.
 This makes it very difficult to keep these precious adult teeth clean.
 Liquid dental sealants are painted on the teeth to fill in all of the hard-to-reach crevices, so food particles can’t enter and start a cavity.
 Sealants can protect teeth from cavity-causing bacteria in Chicago, IL for many years.

 Pits and fissures are the most cavity-prone areas, accounting for over 50 percent of cavities among children.
 The deep grooves on the top of the tooth are called fissures.
 The point where these grooves cross each other, are called pits.
 Pits and fissures are a normal part of our tooth’s anatomy and come in different shapes and sizes.
 These deep areas are often the perfect environment to harbor and trap food and plaque.

 Toothbrush bristles are often too wide to clean these tiny areas.
 As the food and bacteria collect and build up, a cavity is likely to develop.
 The enamel is frequently weaker and thinner in the pits and fissures, which increases the chance of a cavity.
-Once decay has formed and a cavity is detected, your doctor must repair it and a dental sealant can no longer be placed.
+Once decay has formed and a cavity is detected, your doctor at West Town Dental Care must repair it and a dental sealant can no longer be placed.